Dil Dosti Duniyadari

 Dil Dosti Duniyadari is a Marathi television sitcom produced by Sanjay Jadhav and Deepak Rane.
-It started airing on Zee Marathi from 9 March 2015 and also digitally available on ZEE5.
+It started airing on Zee Marathi from 9 March 2015.
 It revolves around six friends living as paying guests in Mumbai with the home owner's nephew Sujay, in a house they affectionately call "Mazghar".
 The serial's first season concluded on 20 February 2016.
 The series second season, Dil Dosti Dobara, was a reboot sequel.

 Premise

 Dil Dosti Duniyadari is a journey of six friends, all of different shades and colours.
-Meenal, Anna, Reshma, Sujay, Kaivalya and Ashutosh not only share the same flat but also share their lives with each other.
+Meenal, Sujay, Kaivalya, Anna, Ashutosh and Reshma not only share the same flat but also share their lives with each other.
 All of them have come to Mumbai with a reason of their own.
 When destiny brings them together, it becomes a mad man’s world to live in.
 Each day brings about a new set of fun-filled expeditions for them.
 No matter how bad the situation is they always stand by each other.
 The life in this house is no less than a roller coaster ride of emotions.
 These six individuals have now found family away from family.
-From here begins a journey of evolving relationships, changing dreams, heartbreaks, countless moments of pain and joy.
-But most of all an unending journey of lifelong friendship.
+From here, begins a journey of evolving relationships, changing dreams, heartbreaks, and countless moments of pain and joy.
+But most of all, an unending journey of lifelong friendship.